-Revlimid is a prescription medication approved by the Food and Drug Administration (FDA) to treat multiple myeloma.
+Revlimid is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat multiple myeloma.
 Revlimid is often combined with a corticosteroid like dexamethasone to treat newly diagnosed myeloma.

 Revlimid is also known by its drug name, lenalidomide.

 Revlimid is an immunomodulator — a drug that modulates the immune system.
 It is unknown how Revlimid works to fight myeloma, but it may prevent the growth of new blood vessels that supply tumors.